yonglipdx/yonglipdx.github.io/_posts/2013-01-01-cplusplus_straustrup4.md

 	10. Make a function a member only if needs direct access to the representation of a class.
 	11. declare a member function const if it does not modify the state of its object.
-	12. If a class is a container, give it an initializer-list constructor   ---->??????
+	12. If a class is a container, give it an initializer-list constructor   ---??????
-	13. An abstract class typically doesnot need a constructor but a destructor which is virtual-------> ?????
+	13. An abstract class typically doesnot need a constructor but a destructor which is virtual------ ?????
 	14. access polymorphic objects through pointers and references.
 	15. A class with a virtual function should have a virtual destructor.
-	16. A function in derived class overrides a virtual function in a base. to make it clear, explicitly overidding: void draw() const override; ---> tells that draw is virtual function in supperclass.
+	16. A function in derived class overrides a virtual function in a base. to make it clear, explicitly overidding: void draw() const override; -- tells that draw is virtual function in supperclass.
 	17. return container by value (relying on move for efficiency)
 	18. by default, declare single-argument constructor explicit.
 	19. if a class is a resource handle, it needs a constructor, a destructor, and non-default copy operations.